marrujojeremiah/SQLAssignment/README.md

 This project was created as part of a school assignment to manage a movie rental database.
 The SQL code provided here includes functions, triggers, and procedures to create, update, and refresh detailed and summary tables.

+Business Summary:
+This project is about a DVD rental business that needs profit assessment.
+The chief financial officer needs a report on which store has been the most profitable over its lifetime.
+With the ability to refresh the data, quarterly.
+A summary of each stores profits can make his job a lot easier.
+This will aid in better understanding where they first need to focus their efforts and what could be potentially hurting the stores profits.
+This report will provide the data needed to aid in better profits in the future.
+Lastly, it can help evaluate whether a store is worth keeping or closing for a new location.
+A lifetime profits report can aid in that.
+It will also allow the CFO to check in on the stores profits to see if newly implemented business strategies have worked to increase profits and sales.

 ## Summary of the Code

 ### Transformation Function